 Health Benefits of Myrtle

 There has been a wide scope of research detailing the antibacterial and anti-parasitic nature of myrtle.
 For this reason, many people turn to this herb in order to boost the strength of their immune system.

 The various flavonoids found in myrtle, including myricetin, have been shown to reduce the oxidization of bad cholesterol (LDL cholesterol), which means that your cholesterol levels will remain balanced, your blood vessels and arteries won’t be clogged, atherosclerosis won’t occur, and your cardiovascular system will be protected from coronary heart disease and strokes.

-Although the jury is still technically out on this health benefit of myrtle, early reports indicate that the volatile compounds and flavonols in myrtle can reduce blood sugar plasma, which means that it would be able to help regulate blood sugar in the body.
+Although the jury is still technically out on this health benefit of myrtle, reports indicate that the volatile compounds and flavonols in myrtle can reduce blood sugar plasma, which means that it would be able to help regulate blood sugar in the body.
 This would be a major boost for diabetic patients who need to monitor their blood glucose levels at all times.

-A Final Word of Caution: Like the majority of essential oils, myrtle essential oil should only be used in extremely small doses if consumed or applied topically.
+A Final Word of Caution: As the majority of essential oils, myrtle essential oil should only be used in extremely small doses if consumed or applied topically.
 Consuming myrtle leaves as an herb or eating the fruits is safe, but when it comes to the essential oil, consult with a professional aromatherapist or alternative healer before consuming or applying the oil.
 It can have very serious side effects if consumed in too high a quantity.